https://www.taplowgroup.com3

 #2: Retention Rates

-How to Measure: Calculate the percentage of employees who stay with your organization over a specific period.
+How to Measure: The percentage of employees who remain at your organization during a defined time period needs to be addressed.
 Compare these figures before and after implementing leadership training.

 #3: Productivity Improvement

-How to Measure: Establish baseline productivity metrics before launching your leadership empowerment initiatives.
+How to Measure: Take an inventory of productivity performance at the beginning of your leadership development initiative rollout.
 Use quantitative data to track changes in team output or sales figures afterward.

 #4: Succession Planning Success